Juanraw/SepsisLab/README.md

 | File | Description |
 |------|--------------|
 | `Features_sepsis.ipynb` | Notebook containing data preprocessing, feature extraction, and feature space mapping used for the sepsis prediction framework. |

----

-## 📄 Citation
-If you reference or discuss this project, please cite it as:
-> Ramírez, J. (2025). *Sepsis Prediction Project using Machine Learning Models*.
-GitHub Repository.